 Knitting Socks: For Those Who Hate the Kitchener Stitch

-I don’t have any magic words to help you get all your holiday knitting done on time.
-(Sorry about that.)
+I don’t have any magic words to help you get all your holiday knitting done on time—sorry about that.
 However, I do have a nifty little grafting tip for those of you who love knitting socks but, like me, utterly despise the Kitchener Stitch.
 I ran this tip last year at Christmas time to help everyone finish up your holiday sock knitting projects, and so many folks have written in asking about it that I decided it was time to run it again, in the spirit of saving our collective gift-knitting sanity.
-This tip has helped me continue to love to knit socks (and to actually FINISH the socks!), so maybe it will save a few lonely hand-knit socks from the unfinished objects pile this year…
+This tip on not using the kitchener stitch has helped me continue to love to knit socks (and to actually FINISH the socks!), so maybe it will save a few lonely hand-knit socks from the unfinished objects pile this year…

 I made up a little shortcut chant for my sock-knitting husband Nicholas to help him remember what to do when: